Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

 # 4. Retrieving the EVM public key

 ## 4.1.
 Retrieve the KMS-based public key
-Now you have an asymmetric ECDSA key pair and you are able to retrieve the KMS-based public key value with the AWS SDK `GetPublicKeyCommand` function:
+Now you have an asymmetric ECDSA key pair, and you can retrieve the KMS-based public key value with the AWS SDK `GetPublicKeyCommand` function:

 ```javascript
 async #getKMSPublicKey(keyId)  {